robj411/p2_drivers/README.md

 ## 5.2 Implementation

-The economic configurations define the sector closures for both the economic model and the epidemiological model.
+The economic configurations define the sector closures for both economic and epidemiological parts of the model.
 Contacts associated with sectors – between and among workers and customers – are scaled down with closures.
-GVA per sector is scaled according to economic configurations in the economic model.
+GVA per sector is scaled according to economic configurations in the economic part of the model.

 For their dynamic implementation in the model, the three closure policies follow the same general pattern: they are defined by two